Field theory (psychology)

-Field theory is a psychological theory (more precisely: topological and vector psychology) that examines patterns of interaction between the individual and the total field, or environment.
+In Gestalt psychology and vector psychology, field theory is a psychological theory that examines patterns of interaction between the individual and the total field, or environment.
 The concept first made its appearance in psychology with roots in the holistic perspective of Gestalt theories.
 It was developed by Kurt Lewin, a Gestalt psychologist, in the 1940s.

 Lewin's field theory can be expressed by a formula: B = f(p,e), meaning that behavior (B) is a function of the person (p) and their cultural environment (e).

 History

 Early philosophers believed the body to have a rational, inner nature that helped guide our thoughts and bodies.
 This intuitive force, our soul, was viewed as having supreme control over our entire being.
 However, this view changed during the intellectual revolution of the 17th century.
 The mind versus the body was a forever evolving concept that received great attention from the likes of Descartes, Locke and Kant.
 From once believing that the mind and body interact, to thinking the mind is completely separate from the body, rationalist and empirical views were deeply rooted in the understanding of this phenomenon.
 Field Theory emerged when Lewin considered a person's behavior to consist of many different interactions.
 He believed people to have dynamic thoughts, forces, and emotions that shifted their behavior to reflect their present state.